-- Training shoes have a lower heel drop than running shoes that make it easier to pivot and push off with your foot.
+- Training shoes have a lower heel drop than running shoes that makes it easier to pivot and push off with your foot.
 Their uppers and midsoles provide flexibility for multi-directional movement.

 - Training shoes have the needed grip and traction to handle multiple movements.

-- Training shoes aren’t built to handle the high-impact nature of running shoes.
+- Training shoes aren’t built to handle the high-impact nature of running.
 They lack the same kind of cushioning and support required from running shoes because of how hard the foot impacts the ground during running.

 - Cross-trainers weigh more than running shoes.
 A shoe’s lack of weight makes them easier to run in.

 - Training shoes provide more cushioning in the forefoot, which hits the ground with more impact than it does during running.
 They’ll protect your feet during activities such as jumping rope and plyometrics.

 - The material used to make training shoes is often different and heavier than what’s used to make running shoes.
 Again, a running shoe is meant to be lightweight.